Teenage Jesus & The Jerks

 [with Walter Steding and The Terrorists]

-Ad: Microfilm image from the Village Voice August 1978, courtesy of Jonathan Luftig.
+Ad: Microfilm image of advert from the Village Voice August 1978, courtesy of Jonathan Luftig.

 New York 20-Sep-78